realthunder/asm3-wiki/Build-Instruction.md

+**NOTE: The build instruction in this article is outdated.
+Assembly3 now works with official FreeCAD version 0.19 onwards.
+In addition, you can now install SolveSpave solver backend through `pip install py-slvs`**.
+The Python wheel repository can be found [here](https://github.com/realthunder/slvs_py/).

-At the moment of this writing, Assembly3 only works with a forked FreeCAD [branch](https://github.com/realthunder/FreeCAD/tree/LinkStage3).
-You need to first checkout this branch and [build](https://github.com/realthunder/FreeCAD/tree/LinkStage3#compiling) it yourself.
+~~At the moment of this writing, Assembly3 only works with a forked FreeCAD [branch](https://github.com/realthunder/FreeCAD/tree/LinkStage3).
+You need to first checkout this branch and [build](https://github.com/realthunder/FreeCAD/tree/LinkStage3#compiling) it yourself.~~

-After that, checkout this repository directly inside the `Ext/freecad/` directory of your FreeCAD installation or build directory.
+~~After that, checkout this repository directly inside the `Ext/freecad/` directory of your FreeCAD installation or build directory.
 Be sure to name the directory as **asm3**.
 The Assembly3 workbench supports multiple constraint solver backends.
 Currently, there are two backends available, `SolveSpace` and